China–Iran relations: Culture

-Chinese culture has influenced Iran's literature, television, and cultural events.
-An example of this influence is the opening of Chinese restaurants in Tehran.
+There has been longstanding cultural exchange between China and Iran.
+A modern-day example of such an exchange is the opening of Chinese restaurants in Tehran.
 China wants to create a positive image of itself, in order to uphold existing and future relations.
-Iran's similar attempts of cultural influence inside of China have been received with open arms.
+Iran's similar attempts to promote its culture inside China have been received with open arms.
 In addition, China opened the Confucius Institute at the University of Tehran and at the University of Mazandaran.